spessasus/GeneralUser-GS/documentation/README.md

 * The modulation envelope attack phase is linear instead of convex, impacting many synth sounds, solo brass, clarinet, and others.
 * Stereo samples are panned incorrectly.
 This doesn’t impact GeneralUser GS, which uses mono samples only.

-If an update to Sobanth ever fixes the issues mentioned above, I will provide full configuration instructions within this documentation, as this plugin is otherwise quite good.
+If an update to Sobanth ever fixes the issues mentioned above, I will provide full configuration instructions within this documentation, as this plugin is otherwise quite good.<div style="page-break-after: always"></div>

 ### 3.2.
 Playing MIDI Files